supersjellie/openhab-itho-fan/README.md

 	* If it shows a moon, it's in night mode.
 If the icon is green with according speed.
 If gray a manual change had been made.
 	* If it shows a sun, it's in day mode.
 If the icon is green with according speed.
 If gray a manual change had been made.
 	* If it shows a tornado, it spinned up for humidity.
 If the icon is green with according speed.
 If gray a manual change had been made (timer button will also be green).
+	* It can be pressed to restore default day/night value
 7. It has an auto setting/control
 	* All configurable (incl. disabling) by rule variables
 	* Day and Night setting for fan speed